Hip Dysplasia in Dogs: What Should Every Owner Know?

 Always watch your dog’s comfort levels and let them set the pace.

 Surgical options include total hip replacement and femoral head ostectomy (FHO).
 In the UK, these surgeries can cost between £2,000 and £6,000 for each hip.
 The price depends on the procedure and location.
+Surgery can be life-changing for some dogs - but it’s not always necessary.
+Many dogs are helped with a mix of pain relief, joint support, physical therapy, and easy changes at home.

 What happens if hip dysplasia is left untreated?

 Left untreated, hip dysplasia leads to progressive arthritis, chronic pain, reduced mobility, and loss of muscle mass.
 Eventually, quality of life can suffer significantly.
+But early intervention can massively slow this decline.

 If your dog has just been diagnosed, here are some positive steps you can take today: